MxOrbulent/harderwaterexploration/README.md

 The Super Sail gives you a massive 25% speed boost to boats on water, During rain it's 30%!
 However like the normal sail, during thunderstorms it's detrimental to have it out.
 It cannot be crafted and cannot be repaired (one can toggle to make it repairable however, in which case phantom membranes are required, 3 of them).

+##### Chest Attachment
+Adding this to a boat allows you to attach a chest to the boat, works kinda like the donkey chest works.
+Crafted with 1 chest, 2 string and 4 iron ingots.

+##### Enderchest Attachment
+Adding this to a boat allows you to attach a enderchest to the boat, works kinda like the donkey chest but has enderchest properties.
+Cannot be crafted.

 ##### Megalodon Tooth
 Basically a trophy gained for killing the [Megalodon](#megalodon).